Let’s Explore 10 Fun Things to Do on a Rainy Day in San Diego

 San Diego Natural History Museum (The Nat)

 From fossils and dinosaurs to live animals and immersive exhibitions, get to know the natural history of Southern California—from past to present—at The Nat.
 The Nat has four floors of FUN to explore with your kids plus a giant screen in their 300-seat, stadium-style theater now showing three films including Dinosaurs of Antartica.
-There’s even a special, new space at The Nat just for young, curious minds ages 0-5.
-Little learners can expand their horizons in The Backyard, an all-new exhibit space where the youngest visitors can learn and explore the natural world through play.
+Plus you and the kids can find out what animals are up to at night in the all-new Caught on Camera exhibit.

 Comic-Con Museum